The Firefox web browser is available as a 32-bit and 64-bit application for all supported desktop operating systems including Windows.

 - First quarter of 2017: 64-bit Firefox becomes the default in the stub installer for "some eligible users".
 Run some tests, make 64-bit Firefox the default for all eligible users afterwards.

-- Second/Third quarter of 2017: Eligible 32-bit Firefox installations are upgraded to 64-bit using the browser's upgrade functionality.
+- October 2017: Eligible 32-bit Firefox installations are upgraded to 64-bit using the browser's upgrade functionality.

 The percentage of 64-bit versions of Firefox on Windows will pick up pace once Mozilla makes the version of the browser a default option in the installer, and when the upgrade of 32-bit versions of Firefox to 64-bit begins. (thanks Sören)